apify/proxy-chain/README.md

 connections cannot be intercepted without access to target host's private key.

-To provide a custom response, the result of the `prepareRequestFunction` function must define the `prepareRequestFunction` property, which contains a function that generates the custom response.
+To provide a custom response, the result of the `prepareRequestFunction` function must define the `customResponseFunction` property, which contains a function that generates the custom response.
-The function must return an object (or a promise resolving to an object) with the following properties:
+The function is passed no parameters and it must return an object (or a promise resolving to an object) with the following properties:

 ```javascript
 {